jongwoo315/euler/README.md

-making progress on https://projecteuler.net/ questions
+making progress on https://projecteuler.net/ questions using Python.
-using Python